Using the points layer#

 Individual points can each have different border and face colors.
 You can initially set these colors by providing a list of colors to the border_color or face_color keyword arguments respectively.
 The colors of each of the points are available as lists under the layer.border_color and layer.face_color properties.
 Similar to the size and current_size properties, these properties are different from the layer.current_border_color and layer.current_face_color properties that will determine the color of the next point to be added or any currently selected points.

-Setting point border and face color with properties#
+Setting point border and face color with features#

-Point border and face colors can be set as a function of a property in Points.properties.
-There are two ways the values in Points.properties can be mapped to colors: (1) color cycles and (2) colormaps.
+Point border and face colors can be set as a function of a feature in Points.features.
+There are two ways that these feature values can be mapped to colors: (1) color cycles and (2) colormaps.

-Color cycles are sets of colors that are mapped to categorical properties.
-The colors are repeated if the number of unique property values is greater than the number of colors in the color cycle.
+Color cycles are sets of colors that are mapped to categorical features.
+The colors are repeated if the number of unique feature values is greater than the number of colors in the color cycle.

 list(napari.utils.colormaps.AVAILABLE_COLORMAPS)